AMARI AMAI

-FULLAMUSU BANGURA
+MUSU BANGURA

 ALYX CHANDLER

-LARRY O. DEAN
+LARRY DEAN

 Larry O. Dean was born and raised in Flint, Michigan.
 His numerous books include Frequently Asked Questions (forthcoming), I Am Spam (2024), Muse, Um (2022), Activities of Daily Living (2017), Brief Nudity (2013), Basic Cable Couplets (2012), Abbrev (2011), and About the Author (2011).
-He is also an acclaimed singer-songwriter whose latest solo album is Good Grief (2015); Product Placement, the sophomore album from his band, The Injured Parties, was released in 2019.
+He is also an acclaimed singer-songwriter whose latest solo album is Good Grief (2015); his band, The Injured Parties, has a new album, Mutually Assured Distraction, due in 2026.
 For more info, go to larryodean.com.

 Teresa Dzieglewicz is a poet, educator, and lover of rivers.
 She is a Poet-in-Residence with Chicago Poetry Center, part of the founding team of Mni Wichoni Nakicizin Wounspe (Defenders of the Water School) on Standing Rock Reservation, and an Associate Editor with RHINO Poetry Journal.
 She also volunteers with several Chicago River restoration projects.
 Her first book, Something Small of How to See a River, was selected by Tyehimba Jess for Tupelo Press’s Dorset Prize and is forthcoming in 2023.
 Her first children’s book, co-written with Kimimila Locke, is forthcoming in 2025 from Chronicle Books.
 She has won a Pushcart Prize, Best New Poets, the Palette Poetry Prize, the Jake Adam York Auburn Witness Prize, and the Gingko Prize for Ecopoetry.
 Her work has been supported with fellowships from the Elizabeth George Foundation, Community of Writers at Tahoe, Brooklyn Poets, the Kimmel Harding Nelson Center for the Arts, and NY Mills Arts Retreat.
 Her work appears or is forthcoming in Georgia Review, Beloit Poetry Journal, Prairie Schooner, Pleiades, and elsewhere.